 Running alongside the Home Truths season, we are proud to bring you this packed programme of events supported by Heritage Lottery Fund including talks, debates, exhibitions and film nights to explore the state of housing today and the history behind it.

 All events with the exception of the creative symposium are free but require advanced booking.
+Please check the What's On for individual listings for events still coming up.

 Programme of events: